Learning to knit doesn't need to be hard. Go from zero to knitting hero with this step-by-step guide.

 The most common knitting stitch patterns.

-Most beginner patterns will use a combination of knit and purl stitches to create a garter stitch, stockinette stitch and rib stitch.
+Most beginner patterns will use a combination of knit and purl stitches to create a garter stitch, stockinette stitch and rib stitch pattern.

 Garter stitch